enteoripzi19599/enteoripzi/README.md

-Goaltenders, or goalies, are specialized players who defend their team's goal and are equipped with larger pads, gloves, and blockers to stop shots from opposing players.
+Olympic boxing features weight classes for men and women, with competitors wearing protective headgear and using a points-based scoring system to determine winners.